run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/configuration/use/register-CI.md

 title: Register configuration item
 Description: Provides a variety of actions, such as including, changing, and deleting a configuration item.

 # Register configuration item

-According to the ITIL "Any component or other service asset that needs to be managed in order to deliver an IT service.".
+According to the ITIL "Any component or other service asset that needs to be managed in order to deliver an IT service".
 This feature provides a variety of actions, such as including, changing, and deleting a configuration item.

 Before getting started